BingoWon/mcp-crawl4ai-rag/README.md

 ## Database Setup

-Before running the server, you need to set up the database with the pgvector extension:
+Before running the server, you need to set up PostgreSQL with the pgvector extension:

-1. Go to the SQL Editor in your Supabase dashboard (create a new project first if necessary)
+1. Install PostgreSQL and the pgvector extension on your system

-2. Create a new query and paste the contents of `crawled_pages.sql`
+2. Create a database for the project (default: `crawl4ai_rag`)

-3. Run the query to create the necessary tables and functions
+3. The application will automatically create the necessary tables and indexes on first run

 ## Knowledge Graph Setup (Optional)